SolaProject/model_info_2d/README.md

         super().__init__(proj, nx, ny, dx, dy, lowerleft_lonlat)
 ```

 That describe a 15km grid distance domian of East Asia, China.
 With true latitude of 25° and 40°.
-The truelat1, truelat2, stdlon, lat1, lat2, dx, dy is same as namelist.wps in WPS.
+The truelat1, truelat2, stdlon(stand_lon), lon1(ref_lon), lat1(ref_lat), dx, dy is same as namelist.wps in WPS.
 But notise, **the nx and ny is the UNSTAG number (e_we - 1 and e_sn -1 in namelist.wps)**.

 You can also define some other function like read_data: